Skip to content

 Ensure all shift swaps are signed off

 Ensure all shift swaps are signed off by a manager or team leader to reduce coverage issues and overtime costs.
-If you use the MYOB Advanced Workforce Management platform, you can create rules so that only employees with relevant skills and certifications can accept specific shifts.
+If you use MYOB Acumatica Workforce Management, you can create rules so that only employees with relevant skills and certifications can accept specific shifts.
 Employees are able to swap shifts using the dedicated mobile app.

 Put effective shift swap processes in place